tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://web.archive.org/web/20230808081712/http://www.nytimes.com/2016/04/02/nyregion/mans-confession-in-transgender-womans-death-is-admissible-judge-rules.html

 Though he initially gave a different account of his encounter with Ms. Nettles, Mr. Dixon admitted while being questioned by a homicide detective that he had seen some of his friends talking to her and a second transgender woman, who was more heavy set and wore a white top and sandals.
 He crossed the street and began chatting with Ms. Nettles, whom he did not realize was transgender.
-“I remember asking her what is her name, where are you from,” he said.
-“That’s how I roll up.”
+"I remember asking her what is her name, where are you from,” he said.
+"That’s how I roll up.”

-Then, he said, he heard one of his friends mocking him, saying, “That’s a guy,” and he became enraged.
-“They were clowning me,” he told the detectives.
+Then, he said, he heard one of his friends mocking him, saying, "That’s a guy,” and he became enraged.
+"They were clowning me,” he told the detectives.

 </from>
 </compare>